jahan-addison/axel/README.md

 * Verbose errors and adept parser error recovery
 * Fully tested with robust test suite. ([> 90% coverage](https://travis-ci.org/jahan-addison/axel))

-I am considering designing a DSL in haskell to do the instruction -> opcode translation state machine.

 ### Not Yet Implemented

+I am considering designing a DSL compiler in haskell or C to do the instruction -> opcode translation state machine.

 * Interrupt flag and instructions (wont do)
 * Direct addressing opcodes